DevExpress-Examples/asp-net-core-dashboard-integrate-ai-assistant/README.md

 > [!NOTE]
 > DevExpress AI-powered extensions follow the "bring your own key" principle.
 DevExpress does not offer a REST API and does not ship any built-in LLMs/SLMs.
 You need an active Azure/Open AI subscription to obtain the REST API endpoint, key, and model deployment name.
 These variables must be specified at application startup to register AI clients and enable DevExpress AI-powered Extensions in your application.

 Create an Azure OpenAI resource in the Azure portal to use AI Assistants for DevExpress BI Dashboard.
-Refer to the following help topic for details: [Microsoft - Create and deploy an Azure OpenAI Service resource](https://learn.microsoft.com/en-us/azure/ai-services/openai/how-to/create-resource?pivots=web-portal).
+Refer to the following help topic for additional information in this regard: [Microsoft - Create and deploy an Azure OpenAI Service resource](https://learn.microsoft.com/en-us/azure/ai-services/openai/how-to/create-resource?pivots=web-portal).

 Once you obtain a private endpoint and API key, register them as `AZURE_OPENAI_ENDPOINT` and `AZURE_OPENAI_APIKEY` environment variables.
-Open [EnvSettings.cs](./CS/EnvSettings.cs) to review the code that reads these settings. `DeploymentName` in this file is a name of your Azure model, for example, `GPT4o`:
+Open [EnvSettings.cs](./CS/EnvSettings.cs) to review the code that reads these settings. `DeploymentName` in this file represents the name of your Azure model, for example, GPT4o:

 ```cs
 public static class EnvSettings {